joelchrono12/joelchrono12.ml/projects.md

 ---
-title: projects | joelchrono
+title: Projects
-header: Games & Projects
+header: Projects
 description: I have worked in some games made in Godot as entries for different game jams, I've also done translations or documentation in a few projects.
 I also designed icons for apps and icons packs.
 Here is some of my work!
-permalink: /more/projects/
+permalink: /projects/
-redirect_from: /projects/
+redirect_from: /more/projects/
 layout: default
 ---